Clinical Guidelines and Reporting Standards

 GVG-CLTI Series

-In the fall of 2022, expert moderators and panelists came together to host a series of interactive roundtables addressing how to incorporate the Global Vascular Guidelines on the Management of Patients with CLTI into practice.
-The three sessions are helpful in expanding physician knowledge base and improving clinical confidence and effectiveness in treating patients with CLTI.
+In the fall of 2022, expert moderators and panelists came together to host a series of interactive roundtables addressing how to incorporate the Global Vascular Guidelines (GVG) on the Management of Patients with Chronic Limb-threatening Ischemia (CLTI) into practice.
+The three sessions are helpful in expanding physicians' knowledge base and improving clinical confidence and effectiveness in treating patients with CLTI.

 Varicose Veins